GenderDysphoria/GenderDysphoria.fyi/public/en/biochemical-dysphoria.md

   '1215740224325783553'
 ] tweets=meta.tweets className="oneblock" }}</div> }!}

-**Derealization** is a detachment from the world around you, a mental sense that everything you perceive is false.
+**Derealization** is a detachment from the world around you: a mental sense that everything you perceive is false.

 - Your surroundings seem alien or unfamiliar, even if you've always been there, like someone has swapped out your house for a stage replica.
 - Moving through the world feels like you're walking on a treadmill, with the buildings moving around you instead of you through them.